 Many of the sites featured here have been around for a while, but new football betting sites that appear should not be dismissed out of hand.
 Many offer something a little different to their experienced competitors, and some come with fresh ideas that are really worth investigating.

-Here is what feel are five of the new best betting sites for football available today in the UK.
+Here is what feel are five of the new best online bookmakers for football available today in the UK.

 Here are five tops tips to help you get the best football betting sites UK experience:

 The best way to make money with football betting is via value football betting.
 This is where you bet on the value of the bet as opposed to the price.
 Sports betting companies do not always get it right, and assessing bets that have added value is a skill that successful footballer bettors develop.